ECAA compensation guide

 ECAA Flight Compensation: Western Balkans Passenger Rights Explained

-If you flew from or to Albania, Serbia, Kosovo, North Macedonia, Montenegro or Bosnia & Herzegovina, you are protected under the European Common Aviation Area (ECAA) agreement — which gives you essentially the same flight compensation rights as EU passengers.
+If you flew from or to Albania, Serbia, Kosovo, North Macedonia, Montenegro or Bosnia & Herzegovina, you are protected under the European Common Aviation Area (ECAA) agreement, which gives you essentially the same flight compensation rights as EU passengers.
 Up to €600 for delays, cancellations and denied boarding.
 Here is how it works.

-➜ Check My ECAA Flight — Free
+Check My ECAA Flight - Free By country

 What Is the ECAA and Why Does It Matter?